PaloAltoNetworks/terraform-iac-lab/docs/02-configure/configure.rst

         interface_db      = module.networking.interface_db
     }

-Commit **your admin's** changes to Panorama using the UI.
+    resource "null_resource" "commit_panorama" {
+        provisioner "local-exec" {
+            command = "go run commit.go"
+        }
+        depends_on = [
+            module.policies.security_rule_group,
+            module.policies.nat_rule_group
+        ]
+    }

+Log in to the Panorama web UI and verify that your changes have been committed.
 You're now ready to deploy the environment and have your firewall bootstrap from this configuration.